Galactic-FaaS/AlphaAHB-V5-Specification/tooling/compiler/README.md

 ---

-*This compiler backend is part of the AlphaAHB V5 ISA specification maintained by GLCTC Corp.*
+*This compiler backend is part of the Alpham (Alpha + MIMD) ISA specification maintained by GLCTC Corp.*